chetanbg1/cbg-microservice/README.md

 hibernate configuration file -
-	used to discribe properties related to database that used to cerate the session factory contains the database specific configuerations and used ti initialize sessionFactory.
+	used to discribe properties related to database that used to cerate the session factory contains the database specific configuerations and used to initialize sessionFactory.
  	<session-factory>
 		  <property name = "hbm2ddl.auto">updated</property>
 		  <property name = "dialect">org.hibernate.dialect.Oracle9Dialect</property>